GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/crazy-games-ad-api/details.md

 ### Tracking Users

-Some actions or events triggered automatically can be used to track when and how users are playing your games and get the stats directly on CrazyGames's game dashboard.
+Some actions or events triggered automatically can be used to track when and how users are playing your games and get the stats directly on CrazyGames game dashboard.

 - The **Gameplay Start** action has to be called whenever the player starts playing or resumes playing after a break (menu/loading/achievement screen, game paused, etc.).